·

 I went through a lot of cat carriers, as some fell apart and some turned out to be too big, despite being promoted as ‘airline approved’.
 The best one turned out to be the Sherpa Carrier, as it fits under the seat, it’s not too wide, and more importantly – it’s Poofy approved.
 They’re available in different colors and different sizes.
 Poofy uses Medium because he’s a giant cat.
 Most cats would fit in a small one though.

-IMPORTANT: When you call the airline to pre-book your ‘pet ticket’ you’ll be asked to give the dimensions of your carrier.
+IMPORTANT: When you call the US-based airline to pre-book your ‘pet ticket’ you’ll be asked to give the dimensions of your carrier.
 Give the dimensions of the small carrier, even if you use medium when flying on smaller planes.
-No one actually measures them at the airport, but the lady on the phone won’t book your cat if the dimensions are exceeding ‘recommended’ ones.
+No one actually measures them at the airport, but a few times people on the line wouldn’t the cat if the dimensions exceeded the ‘recommended’ ones.

 Best Pet Carrier for Travel